UW-Madison researcher receives grant from French government to study plankton

 Her team hasn’t been given a final budget yet, but Lee said it could be about $792,000 over three years.

 Although the research sites are in Europe, Lee said her work will also apply to waterways around the world, including in the Madison area.
-Temperature and salinity affect planktons' ability to survive, Lee said, and both of those factors are changing in Madison-area lakes.
+Temperature and salinity affect the survival of plankton, Lee said, and both of those factors are changing in Madison-area lakes.

 “We’re doing the work in Europe because the French government is paying for it, but it definitely applies here,” Lee said.